-- All members of Cardinal Newman School community are advised to take steps to protect their mobile phones or personal devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of Cardinal Newman School community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared.
+- All members of Cardinal Newman School community are advised to take steps to protect their mobile phones or personal devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of insert name of school community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared.

 Mobile phones and personal devices are not permitted to be used in specific areas within the site such as changing rooms, toilets and classrooms.
-Staff should only use their personal mobile phone in non-child facing areas such as the staff room or outside the school premises where pupils are not present.
+Staff should only use their personal mobile phone in the staff room or outside the school premises where pupils are not present.

-The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with in line with our behaviour policy and code of conduct.
+The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with in line with our Behaviour policy and Code of Conduct.

-All members of Cardinal Newman School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory, or illegal, or would otherwise contravene our behaviour or child protection and safeguarding policies.
+All members of Cardinal Newman School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory, or illegal, or would otherwise contravene our Behaviour or Child Protection and Safeguarding policies.